RenaKunisaki/bfres_importer/notes/notes.md

 - rename bones, vtx groups, textures to match original model
 - replace bones, vertices, textures in the file
     - attributes p0, u0, i0?

+poach, pod are things on the belt
+Pod_A is shield attach?
+each bone has a corresponding group actually the rigs might be too different, may need to re-rig the new model manually...

+as for exporting to bfres, we can probably do that, but there are many unknown parameters we would need to generate:
+- shader params
+- render params
+- material params
+- relocation table
+- all unknown fields
+without generating most of these correctly, games probably won't accept the file. we can cheat a bit and use the properties from a previously imported file.